 During this webinar Emily talked through the traditional cognitive bias method developed to measure 'optimism' and 'pessimism' in nonhuman primates (Bethell et al. 2012).
 A challenge facing welfare scientists is how to apply what we learn from experiments to develop tools that can be used in real world settings.
 She discussed the pros and cons of the cognitive bias methodology for application in primate facilities and identified future directions.

 Emily Bethell is a Senior Lecturer in Primate Behaviour at the Liverpool John Moores University (https://www.emilybethell.com/) and she is working on the study of animal emotions and cognition since 1997.

-Find a video of the lecture [here]
+Find a video of the lecture (Molina only) [here]

 Following a request from the European Commission, the Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) reviewed recent evidence to update the 2009 Opinion of the Scientific Committee on Health and Environmental Risks (SCHEER) on ‘The need for non-human primates in biomedical research, production and testing of products and devices’.

 This Opinion responds to six main issues in the mandate and highlights the many scientific approaches that could significantly contribute to the replacement, reduction and refinement (3Rs) of Non-Human Primates (NHP) studies and tests.
 However, there are significant issues that go beyond scientific rationale that prevent widespread adoption and development of alternatives for NHP laboratory use and these are discussed with suggestions of the opportunities to overcome them.